<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://cottageinmuskoka.me/?p=1150</guid>

 <description><![CDATA[<p>I am a volunteer in Muskoka.
 As well as being on the executive of the Muskoka Watershed Council, I am also the videographer/video editor.
-This gives me a great opportunity to ensure that truly wonderful ideas and presentations are not lost<span class="ellipsis">&#8230;</span> <a href="https://cottageinmuskoka.ca/2014-muskoka-summit-on-the-environment-2/"></p>
+This gives me a great opportunity to ensure that truly wonderful ideas and presentations are not lost after the words are spoken and the video projector is turned off.
+I record, edit ... <a title="2014 Muskoka Summit on the Environment" class="read-more" href="https://cottageinmuskoka.ca/2014-muskoka-summit-on-the-environment-2/" aria-label="Read more about 2014 Muskoka Summit on the Environment">Read more</a></p>

 <p>The post <a href="https://cottageinmuskoka.ca/2014-muskoka-summit-on-the-environment-2/">2014 Muskoka Summit on the Environment</a> appeared first on <a href="https://cottageinmuskoka.ca">Cottage In Muskoka</a>.</p>